mboyea/.dotfiles/README.md

    sh <(curl proto '=https' --tlsv1.2 -L https://nixos.org/nix/install) --daemon
    ```

-   Then, restart your terminal to ensure Nix is included in `$PATH`
+   Then, restart your terminal to ensure Nix is included in `$PATH`.

 3. Clone this git repository using: